michaelbolanos/SecCheck/README.md

 [SecCheck_Apps](https://github.com/michaelbolanos/SecCheck/tree/main/Apps)

 ## Loop
-If you want to see this project on fancy [github.io.mb](https://michaelbolanos.github.io/SecCheck/)
+If you want to see a fancy version of this project on [github.io.mb](https://michaelbolanos.github.io/SecCheck/)